dbohlender/canfar.github.io/docs/cli.md

 * Create a **keypair**.
 Your public key will be injected into a generic user account to give you access to the VM.
 * Allocate an **IP address** to your tenant.

-[This tutorial](https://docs.google.com/document/d/1zxnuyi1NoO-Hi52OWpmQZKu4dD3DipvZB-fy91mZ18Q/edit#heading=h.3znysh7) describes these steps in detail.
+The [CANFAR tutorial](/docs/tutorial/#virtual-machine-on-demand) describes these steps using the dashboard.
+The equivalent steps from the command line are covered in [this tutorial](https://docs.google.com/document/d/1zxnuyi1NoO-Hi52OWpmQZKu4dD3DipvZB-fy91mZ18Q/edit#heading=h.3znysh7).

 ### Launch the instance

 You will need to select a **flavor** (hardware profile) for the instance.
 List available flavors:

 {% highlight bash %}
+nova flavor-list
 +----+-----------+-----------+------+-----------+------+-------+-------------+-----------+
 | ID | Name      | Memory_MB | Disk | Ephemeral | Swap | VCPUs | RXTX_Factor | Is_Public |
 +----+-----------+-----------+------+-----------+------+-------+-------------+-----------+